5/2/2024

 Ilan Daskal

 Yeah, I mean, exactly that.
-I mean, obviously the fall through from the top line, it all depends on the top line growth and pricing environment is all I've mentioned earlier, continues to be stable.
+I mean, obviously, the fall through from the top line, it all depends on the top line growth.
+And, you know, pricing environment, as Oleg mentioned earlier, continues to be stable.
 So it's just about the volume.

 speaker

 Okay, appreciate that.
 And then a quick follow-up.
-I know you mentioned that the PNT business is doing better than some of the other businesses.
-I guess any detail on sort of where you're seeing the strength on the position and navigation and timing side and where you sort of expect maybe an inflection or continued strength going forward on the PNT side, any detail there would be helpful.
+I know you mentioned that the P&T business is doing better than some of the other businesses.
+I guess any detail on sort of where you're seeing the strength on the position and navigation and timing side and where you sort of expect maybe an inflection or continued strength going forward on the PNC side?
+Any detail there would be helpful.

 speaker

 It's mostly in the aerospace and defense sector.
-I mean, we all seen significant issues with the GPS signal in Europe and Middle East.
-And as you can imagine, it is becoming a very hot topic with the aircraft manufacturers, with the defense contractors.
-Pretty much everything relating to communications or positioning is now becoming vulnerable and it's generating a lot of interest for our products.
-Also the avionics is with the recovery in the commercial aviation market, we're seeing very strong demand for our next generation avionics products.
+I mean, we've all seen significant issues with the GPS signal in Europe and Middle East.
+And as you can imagine, it is becoming a very hot topic with aircraft manufacturers, with the defense contractors.
+Pretty much everything relating to communications or positioning is now becoming vulnerable, and that's generating a lot of interest for our products.
+Also, the, you know, avionics is, you know, with the recovery in the commercial aviation market, we're seeing very strong demand for our next generation of Yandex products.
 And just the even traditional public safety and military and defense communication testing, we're seeing healthy demand environment for the base business.
-But for a lot of our kind of more advanced products that we introduced in the past several years and the acquisition that we've made of Jackson Labs about a year and a half ago, we're seeing very robust interest in our products and growth in that area.
+But for a lot of our kind of more advanced products that we introduced in the past several years and the acquisition that we've made of Jackson Labs about a year and a half ago, we are seeing very robust interest in our products and growth in that area.

 speaker